RISD Vaccination Policy

 Protocol for Vaccinated Individuals

-At this time, vaccinated individuals must continue to abide by all of RISD’s health safety protocols, including testing, self-screening, wearing a face covering at all times, maintaining 6′ distance, and frequent hand washing.
+- At this time, vaccinated individuals must continue to abide by all of RISD’s health safety protocols, including testing, self-screening, wearing a face covering indoors, maintaining 6′ distance, and frequent hand washing.

 - All community members must continue to participate in surveillance testing to monitor for breakthrough infection (as mandated by RIDOH).
 Vaccination will not affect test results.